CartoDB/documentation/app/content/deck-gl/getting-started.md

 [deck.gl](https://deck.gl) is one of the most popular Open Source map visualization libraries and is the preferred library to use with CARTO.
 With deck.gl and CARTO you can create highly scalable applications that visualize location data in many different ways.
 We have created a submodule `@deck.gl/carto` that you can use to work with CARTO datasets and tilesets in a very easy and straightforward way.

 The [CartoLayer](/deck-gl/using-the-cartolayer) is the deck.gl layer that provides the integration with the CARTO platform.
-This layer can be used from different frameworks like React, Angular or Vue.js.
-It works both with CARTO 2 and CARTO 3.
+This layer can be used from different frameworks like React, Angular, or Vue.js.
+It works with both CARTO 2 and CARTO 3.

-We provide lots of examples that you can checkout to see how to use the deck.gl library with our platform.
+We have provided many examples that you can study to see how to use the deck.gl library with our platform.
 Please take a look at the [examples](examples/basic-examples/hello-world.html) section in this site and the examples in the [viz-doc](https://github.com/CartoDB/viz-doc/tree/master/deck.gl/examples) repository.

 It is important that you begin by learning the core deck.gl concepts.
 Please check the [official deck.gl documentation site](https://deck.gl/docs).